YooVVV/weeklySchedule/README.md

  make changes.

 9. As a user, I want to remove an event from event list, so that I can remove an unuseful event.

+10. As a user, I want to remove a schedule, so that I can remove an unuseful schedule.